Stephen-Obrien/stephen_portfolio/README.md

 ### Course Work

-I.  Overview of Coursework and Learning Targets
+I.  Overview of Coursework and Learning Targets.

 II.